Mikel San José: Athletic return

-San José scored the first ever goal for Athletic Bilbao at the new San Mamés Stadium on 16 September 2013, from close range in a 3–2 defeat of RC Celta de Vigo.
+San José scored the first ever goal for Athletic Bilbao at the new San Mamés Stadium on 16 September 2013, from close range in a 3–2 defeat of Celta Vigo.
 He began to be overshadowed by fellow youth graduate Aymeric Laporte, however.

-On 25 November 2014, San José scored his first goal in the UEFA Champions League, the only one in a group match away to FC Shakhtar Donetsk – nonetheless, the opponents advanced at Athletic's expense.
-He also netted the opening goal of a 4–0 win against FC Barcelona in the first leg of the 2015 Supercopa de España, striking from 50 yards after a clearance from opposing goalkeeper Marc-André ter Stegen.
+On 25 November 2014, San José scored his first goal in the UEFA Champions League, the only one in a group match away to Shakhtar Donetsk – nonetheless, the opponents advanced at Athletic's expense.
+He also netted the opening goal of a 4–0 win against Barcelona in the first leg of the 2015 Supercopa de España, striking from 50 yards after a clearance from opposing goalkeeper Marc-André ter Stegen.

 In September 2019, San José reached the milestone of ten years with the same club.
-On 24 November, he celebrated his 300th appearance in the Spanish top division in a 2–1 away victory against CA Osasuna, breaking a 31–game undefeated streak of the hosts at their El Sadar Stadium.
+On 24 November, he celebrated his 300th appearance in the Spanish top division in a 2–1 away victory against Osasuna, breaking a 31–game undefeated streak of the hosts at their El Sadar Stadium.

 In July 2020, Athletic confirmed that San José's contract would not be extended beyond that summer, although the departure was delayed beyond its usual June expiry after the season was postponed due to the COVID-19 pandemic in Spain.
 His contribution (along with long-serving colleague Beñat Etxebarria, also leaving in similar circumstances) was acknowledged at the last home fixture on 16 July 2020 in an empty San Mamés – he was in the matchday squad but did not leave the bench, with his last appearance four months earlier in the Spanish Cup semi-finals; His team won that tie, but the circumstances of the delay and the end of his spell at the club meant he would have no opportunity to take part in the final.